 Truthfully, I’m not sure how much it matters what color you wear as far as the animals are concerned.
-Like I said, you’re in a truck the whole time so it may or may not really make a difference if you wear the classic safari garb.
+Like I said, you’re in a truck the whole time so it may or may not really make a difference if you wear the classic safari outfits.
 For me, it was really important to get the full safari experience, clothes and all.
 And I imagine you’re reading this because you feel the same. 🙂

 Safari Clothes Comfort

 When on safari, you need to be comfortable more than anything.
 You’re going to be sitting in a truck bumping up an down for hours on end (don’t worry it’s way more fun than it sounds) and it’s so important that your clothes don’t take away from your experience.

 Another thing to know is that you may be using the bathroom…in the bush.
 Yes, I mean outside.
 Behind the truck.
 So you definitely want to wear clothes that you can quickly squat down in and do your business.

 Skip the jeans and find comfortable pants in a neutral tone like olive green or beige.
 You could wear cotton pants, leggings, a jumpsuit or even shorts.
 Just make sure to check the weather of your destination and how bad the mosquitos are so you’re covered up enough for the conditions.

 Remember, you’ll likely be starting your safari around 6:30am and many African countries get pretty cold.
 On my recent safari in Masai Mara, Kenya in October, the mornings were around 60°F. I’d wear a sweater over my outfit, then wrap up in the traditional Masai wraps our safari guide gave us.

 For tops, you want to keep sun protection in mind as well as comfort.
 Even though you’re in a vehicle, you still get a decent amount of sun.